Summer Programs for High School Students in Texas

-WonderWorks Pre-College Summer Enrichment Programs – Houston, Texas
+WonderWorks Pre-College Summer Enrichment Programs at the University of Houston and Rice University – Houston, Texas

 WonderWorks offers summer programs in areas such as architecture, film, art history, theatre, and journalism.
 The programs are designed for talented students who would like to explore areas of interest at in-depth level and expand their learning beyond the school year.